Porn for women: Angie Rowntree

 Angie Rowntree is a director, writer and producer of women's pornography who got her start in the 1990s, launching her flagship site, Sssh.com, in 1999.
 Of female porn directors, Rowntree says, "There may not be a lot of us, but we're passionate about what we do, and we're working hard every day to provide women with porn that does appeal to them."
 Rowntree said Sssh's mission is straightforward: "We want to create movies that our customers want to see and enjoy watching.
 The only real difference between what I do and what producers of 'typical' porn do is that I'm serving a different audience, and instead of assuming we know what they want to see, we ask them what they want to see."

 Jacky St. James

 Jacky St. James is a writer, producer, and director who has worked with Bellesa Films.
 She directed films for Bellesa House, an imprint of Bellesa Films where performers are allowed to choose their partners and clothing and perform without a script and without makeup.
 The project is open to anyone who is willing to perform, regardless of prior experience in the porn industry, gender, body type, race, or age.
 Real-life couples are also welcome to perform.
 Bellesa House was created with the intent to film passionate sex and to develop engaging storylines in pornographic film.
 St. James believes it is important to make female performers feel comfortable.
 She speaks out against the restrictiveness of free porn.

+Tristan Taormino

+Tristan Taormino is a writer, educator, speaker, pornographer and activist.
+She currently runs her own production company Smart Ass Productions, and previously worked with Vivid Entertainment.
+She previously told AVN that although she acknowledges that although her work is often labeled "porn for women", she prefers to think of it as made for anyone "who wants to see spontaneity, performers taking charge of the scenes, chemistry between players, and real female orgasms."

+Inka Winter

+Inka Winter is a feminist director, producer, screenplay-writer, trauma-informed intimacy counselor, and sex educator.
+She runs the independent, award-winning feminist porn ForPlay Films.
+She has also collaborated with Lust Cinema including on the multi-award-winning series Ashford Manor, as well as with porn studio Dorcel Vision.
+Winter grew up in the infamous Friedrichshof Commune, and as a child witnessed the effects of coercive sexuality detached from intimacy or emotional bonds.
+As an adult, Winter's work focuses specifically on giving agency to performers, nurturing emotional connection and genuine pleasure, and the possibility of sexual healing.
+She offers what she calls "holistic pornography", which includes mindfulness, self-acceptance, and educational offerings.
+Her work is characterized by lush production values, an unhurried, "real time" sexuality, and the diversity of female desire.